 Short videos were initially considered a form of entertainment, but soon this boundary was broken.
 Short videos are gradually being applied in fields such as education and publicity, and have witnessed their outstanding performance.
 This has also become a significant feature that sets it apart from other forms of entertainment.

-A study made by Nadine A. & Utkarsh O. on 1083 Australian medical students showed that the vast majority (92%) use online teaching videos to supplement their learning.
-(2019) The use of videos is now becoming a mainstay of medical education.
+A study made by Nadine and Utkarsh on 1083 Australian medical students showed that the vast majority (92%) use online teaching videos to supplement their learning (Nadine & Utkarsh, 2019).
+The use of videos is now becoming a mainstay of medical education.
 During the epidemic, online classrooms have emerged, and the lack of face-to-face communication has resulted in poor teaching effectiveness in physical education courses.
-But incorporating short videos into physical education teaching has made up for this, according to a research by Zhao H.Y. and Liu M.Y.
-(2021).
+But incorporating short videos into physical education teaching has made up for this, according to a research by Zhao and Liu (2021).
 It enables students to understand the learning content before class, explore learning on their own during class, and review short videos after class, resulting in significant teaching effects.

 Short videos have become a common tool that can be used in various aspects of life, which is the most prominent advantage compared to long videos and has become an important factor for their widespread use and flourishing development.